iadept/flutter_fast_form/README.md

 Create form easy and fast.
 Create fields once and use their many times

+### Why field is not widget
+Often, the application uses a single design forms, you once set up the topic and / or create your fields And then you write only logic in the controller

 ## Getting started
 To use this plugin, add `formaster` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).